Published on: May 14, 2024

 We suggest the following three simple steps:

 To see exactly how to use our vocabulary flashcard generators, check out our video tutorials.
-This videos will guide you through each step, showing you how to get the most out of our tools.
+These videos will guide you through each step, showing you how to get the most out of our tools:

 How to Generate Flashcards from Highlighted Words (Video 1/3)